chbrown13/class-ops/Basics/Tasks.md

 ## 📝 Activity: GitHub Projects

 On your SE Basics repository, navigate to the Projects tab to create a GitHub Projects board.
-Follow the instructions to add a project to your repository and select the "Basic kanban" template option.
-Once your project board is created, create cards to represent upcoming tasks related to this class (i.e. this workshop, HW0, finding a project group, etc.).
-Move the tasks to the appropriate column (i.e. this workshop is _In Progress_) and don't forget to update the workshop task to Done whenever you finish!
+Follow the instructions to add a project to your repository and select the "Basic kanban" template option(`TODO`, `In Progress`, `Done` columns).
+Once your project board is created, create cards to represent upcoming tasks related to this class including this workshop, HW0, finding a project group, and any more you can think of.
+Move the tasks to the appropriate column (i.e. this workshop is _In Progress_).
+Don't forget to update the workshop task to Done whenever you finish!

 ## Scrum